yusufsaka007/stierlitz/README.md

 ![stierlitz](img/stierlitz.jpg)

+> ⚠️ This project is for educational use only.
+I am **not responsible** for any misuse.

 **Stierlitz** is a Linux-based, multi-client spyware suite designed for red team operations.
 It provides a range of real-time surveillance and data exfiltration capabilities, including:

 -  Webcam capture with live display (`webcam-recorder`)